Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

       port: /dev/ttyACM0
     ```

     At the end of the configuration, we add the advanced section.
 It defines a custom PAN ID and a channel.
-This is a best practice because, if a neighbor suddenly uses the same default PAN ID, re-pairing all the devices would be necessary.
+This is a best practice because if a neighbor suddenly uses the same default PAN ID, re-pairing all the devices would be necessary.
     For more settings, check out the [Zigbee2MQTT configuration docs](https://www.zigbee2mqtt.io/information/configuration.html).
-    Also enable the [frontend](https://www.zigbee2mqtt.io/information/frontend.html) and the experimental API, so we can see rename our devices.
+    Also, enable the [frontend](https://www.zigbee2mqtt.io/information/frontend.html) and the experimental API so that we can see rename our devices.

     ``` yml
     advanced: